amitchandrakar/amitchandrakar/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are somethings about me:

 - 🔭  I’m currently working on Laravel...
 - 🌱  I’m currently learning React...